-India returns for its second year in between China and Refreshment Outpost/Germany.
+India returns for its third year in between China and Refreshment Outpost/Germany.
 The Africa Marketplace is also nestled in there.

 - Warm Indian Bread with Pickled Garlic, Mango Salsa and Coriander Pesto Dips – $4.75

-- Madras Red Curry with Roasted Cauliflower, Baby Carrots, Chickpeas and Basmati Rice – $5
+- Madras Red Curry with Roasted Cauliflower, Baby Carrots, Chickpeas and Uncle Ben’s Basmati Rice – $5

 - Korma Chicken with Cucumber Tomato Salad, Almonds, Cashews and Warm Naan Bread – $5.25